Krinoil/Krinoil/README.md

 #### Expected Result:

-The player can jump onto the box, move around, or jump back down; alternatively, the player cannot jump onto the box because it`s impossible.
+The player either jumps onto the box successfully or the jump is blocked if there is not enough space.

 #### Actual Result: